Skip to main content

 - Make a list of any new words and their meanings.

-- Read the lecture power point slides, if they are available, and look at the structure of the lecture by noting the headings and how the main ideas are organised.
+- If lecture slides are available before a lecture, take a quick look at the structure of the lecture by noting the headings and how the main ideas are organised.